DEPARTMENTS & OFFICES >

 - Opportunities for active participation in community service projects.

 Our Greek community at RMU is certainly above average.
-The media stereotype of fraternities and sororities (houses, parties, high risk behavior) does not exist at RMU.
+The media stereotype of fraternities and sororities (houses, parties, high risk behavior) is a caricature and does not exist at RMU.
 This fall, freshmen who joined an RMU fraternity or sorority averaged a 3.35 GPA and over the last several years have proven to return to RMU for their sophomore year at a rate 10-points higher than the university average.
+The latest data also shows that members of RMU's Greek community graduate at a rate 20-points HIGHER than the university average.

-While Greek Life has many benefits and is great for some students, it's not for everyone.
-If your student decides that joining an organization is the right decision for him or her, make sure he/she researches the different chapters thoroughly.
+While Greek Life has many benefits and is great for some students, we also recognize it's not for everyone.
+If your student decides that joining a fraternity or sorority is the right decision for him or her, make sure he/she researches the different chapters thoroughly.
 You should discuss with your son or daughter what he/she would like to do and then support his/her decision.

 Visit our Facebook page - http://www.facebook.com/RMUgreeks